 - ✓Avoiding market downturns and crashes, and

-- ✓All the secrets behind Saltydog’s FTSE-beating performance, and how you can match it yourself.
+- ✓The method behind Saltydog’s consistent performance, and how you can match it yourself.

 But there are also three definite advantages of funds: